MooseCowBear/sqlZoo/README.md

 # sqlZoo

-These are answers to SQL Zoo's lessons 1 - 9, including of +/- lessons in that range.
+These are answers to SQL Zoo's lessons 1 - 9, including the +/- lessons in that range.

 In case anyone is out there, trying to complete these problem sets and runs into similar problems.
 I completed the exercises on 5/1/2023.
 As of today, the MySQL option does not work for any problem.